alyashaz/alyashaz.github.io/_posts/2020-05-06-First-Post.markdown

 I'm currently reading "Professional C# 7.0 and .NET Core 2.0" by Christian Nagel & also "The Clean Coder" by Robert C. Martin.
 I'm really enjoying the latter, although I don't agree with all the points, but it allows me to mentally argue with some points until I realize I'm probably wrong.
 C# 8.0 and .Net Core 3.0 have recently been announced, so I have to step up my book game.
 That's alright, one step at a time.

+There is more work to be done on this site, like adding disqus, and continue working on my <a href="{{site.baseurl}}/photography">photography page</a>

 Anyways, I've already rambled for far too long - this was not meant to be a cliche "first post", although it definitely turned out that way.
-You be the judge of that!
+You be the judge!

 > Stay tuned, the next post will be, you guessed it, about a design pattern.